 And Then There Were None was originally published under the title Ten Little Niggers (1939), a title taken from a children’s rhyme.
 Not too surprisingly, this title has been dropped these days – subsequent reprintings have substituted Ten Little Indians, while in the US printing it was changed to And Then There Were None and that seems to have stuck as the least offensive title.
 This purportedly has been the best-selling of all of Christie’s books.
 Christie also wrote a stage adaptation Ten Little Niggers (1943).

 The story has been adapted to the screen a number of times beginning here.
-There have also been the likes of Ten Little Indians (1965), the all-star And Then There Were None (1974), a Russian version Ten Little Indians (1987), Ten Little Indians (1989) and the BBC mini-series And Then There Were None (2015).
+There have also been the likes of Ten Little Indians (1965), the all-star And Then There Were None (1974), a Russian version Ten Little Indians (1987), Ten Little Indians (1989), the BBC mini-series And Then There Were None (2015) and the French mini-series They Were Ten (2020).
 There was even a Bollywood version Gumnaam (1965).
 Hideo Nakata’s Incite Mill (2010) was made as a homage, while Mario Bava drew on the basic plot for his giallo film Twitch of the Death Nerve (1971), which was a prototypical influence on the slasher film.

 Rene Clair (1898-1981) was a French filmmaker who started making films during the silent era, with a number of experimental and surrealist works.
 He made his English-language debut with the light fantasy comedy The Ghost Goes West (1936) and enjoyed a Hollywood career for several years before returning to France subsequent to making And Then There Were None.
 (His other genre films are listed below).